Generic Name: mecasermin (me-ka-SER-min)

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Neoplasia, active or suspected (e.g., cancerous or noncancerous tumor)—Should not be used in patients with these conditions.
+- Neoplasia (eg, cancerous or noncancerous tumor), malignant or history of—Should not be used in patients with these conditions.

 - Diabetes or